Goldstein Lab

 1. Participants assemble their microscopes.

-2. Participants look at microscopic things, become pros at using their microscopes, and collect images, which we all share with each other.
+2. Participants look at microscopic things, become pros at using their microscopes, and collect photos through their microscopes.

 3. For workshops with teachers, the teachers share their ideas about ways to best use the microscopes with kids in classrooms.

 I provide enough materials for each workshop participant to take away their own microscope.
-The parts typically cost us under $10 per microscope, with prices depending in part on bulk discounts.
-Many of the detailed ideas below were shaped by input from teachers, college students, museum staff, volunteers, and other workshop participants—thanks!
+The parts typically cost us about $10 per microscope, with prices depending in part on bulk discounts.
+Many of the detailed ideas below were shaped by input from teachers, college students, museum staff, volunteers, and other workshop participants – thanks!

 Preparation of materials: